M2000h/dstackai_test/README.md

 **Notice 1:** There are problems with escaping, so it’s better to use `;` instead of `\n` and spaces instead of `\t`

-**Notice 2:** In some cases there are problems with pulling the docker image, in which case you need to download it manually: `docker pull python`
+**Notice 2:** In some cases there are problems with pulling the docker image, in that case you need to pull it manually: `docker pull python`

-**Notice 3:** The script supports creating new groups and streams, but apparently due to access restrictions, recording only works in test-task-group-1 and test-task-stream-1
+**Notice 3:** The script supports creating new groups and streams, but apparently due to access restrictions, recording only works in `test-task-group-1` and `test-task-stream-1`

 ## Args